revaturelabs/interviewquestions/Java/Java Basics/Control Flow Statements.md

     <summary><b> Show Answer </b></summary>
 <blockquote>

 Looping statements are used to do repeatative tasks.
-If one process has to done more than one, we will use looping statement.
+If one process has to be done more than onece, we will use looping statement.
 The three types of looping statements are,
   - for
   - while
   - do